mongodb/docs/source/includes/fact-ttl-collection-background-timing.rst

-The TTL index does not guarantee that expired data will be deleted immediately upon expiration.
+The TTL index does not guarantee that expired data is deleted immediately upon expiration.
 There may be a delay between the time that a document expires and the time that MongoDB removes the document from the database.

 The background task that removes expired documents runs *every 60